 For each country in each year we documented the presence (or absence) of each of the 108 constitutional rights.
 The adoption of each of these rights represents a substantive constitutional decision.
 We do not include variables on constitutional features further down the decision tree, for example on how to draft and frame a particular right.
 Yet, some of these 108 rights are broader than others.
 For example, the right to property is a broad and general right, while the right to equality for handicapped persons is more specific.
 Moreover, some of these more specific rights could, in principle, be grouped together as a more general right.
 For example, provisions on the “inviolability of correspondence”, the “privacy of personal data”, the “inviolability of the home”, the “right to personal privacy” and the “right to privacy of the family” could all be collapsed under the heading of a general privacy right.
 Even more broadly, all civil liberty rights could be collapsed under the heading of “liberty”, while socio-economic rights (food, housing and social security) could be collapsed under the heading of “positive rights.”
 Such general categories would probably make it easier to find constitutional similarities.
 But in order to be able to trace the specific paths of constitutional influence, we believe it is more appropriate to look at the more specific drafting choices, even if they effectively mean the same thing in practice.
 For example, while almost all constitutions offer some protection of liberty, some opt for “due process of law”, while others protect “personal privacy.”
 These specific manifestations of broad constitutional ideas may contain valuable information on transnational influence.

 Table 1 lists the 108 rights used in our analysis and divides them into 7 categories.
 Figures 1a, 1b and 1c show the prevalence of the 108 rights on a world map for 1946, 1976 and 2006, respectively.
 The maps show that the number of rights has increased over time but also reveal important cross-country variation in rights adoption.
-The dependent variable in our analysis (that is, ycit in equation (1) above) is constructed from these 108 constitutional rights.
+The dependent variable in our analysis is constructed from these 108 constitutional rights.
 Tables 2 and 3 report data sources and summary statistics for this dependent variable.

 4.2 Spatial Lags